Treats different kinds of leukemia. This is an antineoplastic (cancer) medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to dasatinib, or if you are pregnant or planning to become pregnant.
+You should not use this medicine if you have had an allergic reaction to dasatinib or if you are pregnant or plan to become pregnant.

 How to Use This Medicine